Cosmographic constraints from late-time probes including fast radio bursts: Introduction

 \section{Introduction}

 On July 24, 2001, the Parkes radio telescope detected a very bright and unidentified radio signal in the $1.4\,\mathrm{GHz}$ survey of the Magellanic Clouds.
-The burst had a significant flux of $30\pm10\,\mathrm{Jy}$, with $<5\,\mathrm{ms}$ duration and was reported by Lorimer and collaborators in 2007 \cite{Lorimer:2007qn}.
+The burst had a significant flux of $30\pm10\,\mathrm{Jy}$, with $<5\,\mathrm{ms}$ duration and was reported by Lorimer and collaborators in 2007 \citep{Lorimer:2007qn}.
 These astronomical events are known as Fast Radio Bursts (FRBs), and their population has been increasing, reaching about 1,000 events at the time of writing \footnote{Data obtained from the Transient Name Server: \url{https://www.wis-tns.org/}}.
 One of the key properties of FRBs is their dispersion measure (DM), which refers to the time delay of the FRB signal across different radio frequency channels.
 This delay occurs because of interactions with free electrons along the signal's path, causing lower-frequency wave fronts to arrive later than higher-frequency ones.
 By analyzing this time delay, we can estimate the distance of the FRB and assess the matter content along the line of sight.
 Because FRBs exhibit an extremely high dispersion that surpasses the maximum contribution from the Milky Way, they are classified as extragalactic events.

 The classification of FRBs can be divided into repeaters (periodic or not) and non-repeaters, the latter corresponding to a single detected pulse.
 The majority of FRBs detected across different surveys are non-repeating.
 Despite numerous efforts to identify their origin, the sources of these phenomena remain unclear.
-However, repeating signals may be attributed to neutron stars with strong magnetic fields, such as pulsars \cite{Cordes:2015fua} and magnetars \cite{Popov:2007uv,Pen:2015ema}.
-However, since most FRBs are extragalactic in origin, identifying the host galaxy of a detected FRB may help constrain cosmological models \cite{Kalita:2024xae} and estimate the fraction of baryonic mass in the intergalactic medium (IGM) \cite{Munoz:2018mll,Walters:2019cie,Qiang:2020vta}.
+However, repeating signals may be attributed to neutron stars with strong magnetic fields, such as pulsars \citep{Cordes:2015fua} and magnetars \citep{Popov:2007uv,Pen:2015ema}.
+However, since most FRBs are extragalactic in origin, identifying the host galaxy of a detected FRB may help constrain cosmological models \citep[e.g.,][]{kalita2024fast} and estimate the fraction of baryonic mass in the intergalactic medium (IGM) \citep{Munoz:2018mll,Walters:2019cie,Qiang:2020vta}.

-FRBs with well-defined distances offer a powerful tool for studying open problems in astrophysics and cosmology, such as the Hubble tension \cite{Kalita:2024xae}.
-The investigation of Hubble tension can be addressed through various methods and theories \cite{di2021realm}.
+FRBs with well-defined distances offer a promising pathway for studying open problems in astrophysics and cosmology, such as the Hubble tension \cite[see][]{james2022measurement,gao2024measuring,kalita2024fast,connor2025gas}.
+The investigation of Hubble tension can be addressed through various methods and theories \citep{di2021realm}.